About The A-T Global Alliance

 The A-T Global Alliance is a collective of patient groups and charities from all around the world who have joined forces to speed up the process of finding a cure for A-T. Each organisation is represented by a key stakeholder and these individuals are responsible for providing and reviewing the data and key information included on the site.
 They also manage all communications associated with the site as well as enquiries and aim to respond to these in a timely manner.

-Here is a list of all the A-T Global Alliance representatives:
+Here is a list of the current A-T Global Alliance representatives:

 Mike Clahsen (Australia)